"The best mile of creek boating in Colorado!"

 Trash can is just below the falls pool and you will understand the name when you see it.
 You may want to portage, but you don't have that option.
 Scout from the in the water boulder on river right in the falls' pool.
 Be prepared to angle left and stay off the right hand wall at the bottom of Trash Can (the part you can't see when scouting).

 Immediately following is Pick-Up-Sticks.
 Boat scout river right and pick the best channel based on wood obstructions.
-Left is usually a better choice (but not always).
-The next several hundred yards is splashy class III/IV that will occasionally put your heart in your throat if you don’t know that it ‘aint so bad.
+Generally right down the middle is the best and most fun line.
+The next several hundred yards is splashy class III/IV that will occasionally put your heart in your throat if you don't know that it 'aint so bad.

 The next major drop is Fuzzy Little Bunny.
 You can scout this one by landing on river left and climbing out on the big boulders to view your line.
 Don't boof too hard here- the drop will do the work for you.
 If you want to run this one again, snag the left eddy and climb up the rocks to do it again!